Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Introduction

-This present work is organized as follows.
-Sect. \ref{Model}, we briefly describe the theoretical model for the real scalar field with the terms responsible for the space-time anisotropy.
-In Sect. \ref{Casimir_LV} we focus on calculating the Casimir energies and pressures, considering three different boundaries conditions obeyed by the quantum fields on the plates.
-In Sect. \ref{Conclusions} we summarizes our most important results.
-In this paper we will adopt natural units, $\hbar=c=1$, and the metric signature $-2$.
+This work is organized as follows.
+In Section \ref{Model}, we provide a brief description of the theoretical model for the real scalar field with terms responsible for space-time anisotropy.
+In Section \ref{Casimir_LV}, we focus on calculating the Casimir energies and pressures while considering three different boundary conditions obeyed by the quantum fields on the plates.
+In Section \ref{Conclusions}, we summarize our most important results.
+We will adopt natural units, $\hbar=c=1$, and a metric signature of $-2$